RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 ## Assert Regex

-You can assert regular expressions in Deno tests using the oddly named `assertMatch()` assertion.
+You can assert regular expressions in Deno tests using the `assertMatch()` assertion.
 It is a simple assertion which does a basic RegExp test on a string.
-It's not complicated and does what you'd 'expect' it to, so it's likely to be stable and quite usable.
+It's not complicated and does what you'd expect it to, so it's likely to be stable and usable.

 ```js
 Deno.test("Test Assert Match", () => {